sh1v-max/Netflix-GPT/src/roadmap.md

    hardcoded values to the constant files
 - browse (after authentication)
   - header
+  - main container
     - getting api from TMDB
     - adding the API_OPTIONS in constant file
     - making api call in browse.js file
     - creating moviesSlice
     - adding moviesSlice to redux store
     - we created a custom store
     - updated and fetched the movieSlice with trailer video
     - fetched data from store
     - embedded the YouTube video and make it auto play
     - styling video title and video trailer
+  - second container